MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

   It behaves similarly to ``LLUI_DISPLAY_reportWarning``, except it will additionally set the flag ``DRAWING_LOG_ERROR``.
   This special flag will cause an exception to be thrown in the application the next time the application checks the flags.

-For example, if the VEE port contains a custom implementation to draw a line that may cause an out-of-memory error, it could report this error this way:
+For example, if the VEE Port contains a custom implementation to draw a line that may cause an out-of-memory error, it could report this error this way:

 .. code:: c